DebasishSahoo10/old-tongue-translator/README.md

-# wakandian-translator
+# Wheel of Time Old Tongue translator
- A JS app which translates normal english to Wakanda's Language Text
+ A JS app which translates normal English to Wheel of Time Old Tongue Text